epam/azurelz/README.md

 6. For destroy you need to start with Work layer, then destroy Base layer.
 Use terraform select <workspace> for switching to target environment.

-# Terraform Best practices
+# Documents
- Some Terraform best practices you can found [here](./docs/Best-practices-for-using-Terraform.md)
+- Some Terraform best practices you can found [here](./docs/Best-practices-for-using-Terraform.md)

 # Contributing